CleanMyMac vs MacKeeper: Unbiased comparison & review of key features

 CleanMyMac vs MacKeeper: User reviews and ratings

 MacKeeper isn't on the App Store, so the most active public source of reviews and ratings is Trustpilot.
-Recent 2025 entries praise the support team and real-time protection; one October update reads, "I eventually got all the help I needed, with lots of friendly patience."
+Recent entries praise the 24/7 live support and real-time protection; one October update reads, "I eventually got all the help I needed, with lots of friendly patience."
 That's a common theme across the thread.

 Other common questions: CleanMyMac vs MacKeeper